hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         <span class="param">bound_region</span>
         <span class="param-flags">optional</span>
         If set, defines a constraint on the EC2 instances that the region in its identity document to match the one specified by this parameter.
+This constraint is only checked by the ec2 auth method (as IAM is a global service so it doesn't make sense to bind by region with the iam auth method, and binding by region is implied with the inferred AWS region when inferring an EC2 instance).
       </li>
     </ul>
     <ul>